JustinInCoding/HIITFit/README.md

 - To reset SceneStorage in Simulator, you will have to clear the cache.
 In Simulator, choose Device ▸ Erase All Content and Settings… and then re-run your app.
 - Swift Tip: Optional is actually an enumeration with two cases: some(Wrapped) and none, where some has a generic value of type Wrapped and none has no value.
 - Note: When the test is a simple one, you can shorten the test and assignment from if let varName = varName {...} to if let varName {...}.
+- @State, being so transient, is incompatible with reference objects and, as HistoryStore is a class, @StateObject is the right choice here. @StateObject is a read-only property wrapper.
+You get one chance to initialize it, and you can’t change the property once you set it.

 ## Key Points